-All the mentioned properties have their own website, so if someone needs more detailed information, Google it or/and ask Syndicat Viticole de Pessac-Leognan/Syndicat Viticole des Graves for more info.
+All the mentioned properties have their website, so if someone needs more detailed information, Google it or/and ask Syndicat Viticole de Pessac-Leognan/Syndicat Viticole des Graves for more info.

-Thursday, the 27th September 2012
+Thursday, the 27th of September, 2012

 La Mission Haut Brion

 2009 was intense wine with gobs of blackberries, black cherries, stunning balance, finesse and elegance, and sophisticated touch.
-Beautiful classy wine and great effort indeed.
+Beautiful, classy wine and great effort indeed.
 94p.
-2010 was a masterclass wine with more intensity, concentration, fatter and silkier tannin, stronger structure and longer finish than 2009.
+2010 was a masterclass wine with more intensity, concentration, fatter and silkier tannin, stronger structure, and longer finish than 2009.
 96p.
-2011 offered splendid nose of ripe cherries, remarkable depth and intensity.
-Silky on the palate with strong structure, fine length and smooth aftertaste.
-Seemed to have improved further since tasting it in March 2012.
+2011 offered a splendid nose of ripe cherries, remarkable depth, and intensity.
+Silky on the palate with strong structure, fine length, and smooth aftertaste.
+It seemed to have improved further since tasting it in March 2012.
 Excellent effort for the vintage.
 93p.

-Friday the 28th September
+Friday the 28th of September

 Monday the 1st October 2012

 Retasted eight 2011s and one 2009.
-For the 2011s the impression was almost identical compared to March 2012.
+For the 2011s, the impression was almost identical compared to March 2012.

-Bellevue de Tayac (Margaux)had fine nose of of red + black berries, fine structure and fine complexity.
+Bellevue de Tayac (Margaux)had a fine nose of red + blackberries, fine structure, and complexity.
 Caressing and long finish.
 90p.
-Bel-Air Ouý (St-Emilion) had fresh aroma of crushed blackcurrants and blueberries, discrete tannin, attractive fruit and fruity finish.
+Bel-Air Ouý (St-Emilion) had the fresh aroma of crushed blackcurrants and blueberries, discrete tannin, attractive fruit, and a fruity finish.
 89p.
-Clos Badon Thunevin (St-Emilion) showed sweet fruit, strong and fat tannin, some oak, fine balance and firm finish.
+Clos Badon Thunevin (St-Emilion) showed sweet fruit, strong and fatty tannin, some oak, fine balance, and a firm finish.
 91p.
-Clos de Beau-Pere (Pomerol) was meaty and fleshy with fine concentration of black cherries, fine structure, complexity and firm aftertaste.
+Clos de Beau-Pere (Pomerol) was meaty and fleshy with a fine concentration of black cherries, fine structure, complexity, and firm aftertaste.
 92p.
-Domaine des Sabines (Lalande de Pomerol) showed intense fruit with earthy and spicy notes, strong backbone and fine firm finish.
-Very fine effort.
+Domaine des Sabines (Lalande de Pomerol) showed intense fruit with earthy and spicy notes, a strong backbone, and a firm finish.
+Outstanding effort.
 89p.
-3 de Valandraud reminded a lot of Bel-Air Ouý.
+3 de Valandraud reminded me a lot of Bel-Air Ouý.
 88p.
-Virginie de Valandraud (St-Emilion) had fine fruit, elegant nose, silky tannin, fleshy palate, fine balance and smooth fruity finish.
+Virginie de Valandraud (St-Emilion) had fine fruit, elegant nose, silky tannin, fleshy palate, balance, and smooth fruity finish.
 91p.

-2011 Domaine de Cambes (part of RdC vineyard situated very close to the river) was an easygoing, soft, round and charming wine.
+2011 Domaine de Cambes (part of RdC vineyard situated very close to the river) was an easygoing, soft, round, and charming wine.
 87p.

 Tuesday the 2nd October 2012

-Botrytis hadn't fully covered grapes in the vineyard, so harvest wasn't started.
-I tasted vintages 2004-5-6-7-8-9-10-11.
+Botrytis had yet to cover grapes in the vineyard fully, so harvest wasn't started.
+I tasted vintages 20on 04-5-6-7-8-9-10-11.